zeeshantariq08/ask-ai-now/README.md

 1. Visit `http://127.0.0.1:8000` in your browser.
 2. Type a question in the input field and press **Enter**.
 3. The AI will generate a response instantly!
+4. Chat history is maintained for context-aware responses.
-4. Admins can manage queries and logs via **FilamentPHP Dashboard**.
+5. Admins can manage queries and logs via **FilamentPHP Dashboard**.

 ## 📸 Screenshots